 As on March 31, 2022, the Stakeholders Relationship Committee comprises of three members consisting of Dr. Sanjiv Goenka, the Chairman of the Committee, Mr. Rabi Chowdhury and Mr. Pratip Chaudhuri.
 The Company Secretary acts as the Secretary to the Committee.

-The Committee met four times on June 16, 2021, August 11, 2021, November 11, 2021, January 13, 2022.
-Table 3 below reports the attendance record of the Members at the Meeting.
+The Committee met four times on June August 11, 2021, November 11, 2021, 2022.
+Table 3 below reports the attendants fectors C the Members at the Meeting.